RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 ### Use redis-cli (via Docker){#using-rediscli}

 The `redis-cli` utility is installed when you install Redis.
-It provides a command-line interface that lets you work with your database using core [Redis commands](https://redis.io/commands).
+It provides a command-line interface that lets you work with your database using core [Redis commands]({{<relref "/rs/references/cli-utilities/redis-cli/">}}).

-Docker provides a convenient way to run `redis-cli` without the full installation experience.
+[Docker](https://www.docker.com/) provides a convenient way to run `redis-cli` without the full installation experience.

-When you run the `redis` Docker image, you can open a bash shell instance and run `redis-cli` from the container.
+Run the following commands to create a `redis` Docker container and connect to a bash prompt within the container.

-1. Enter this command in your command-line interface.
-A bash prompt opens in your Docker image.
+1. Download the `redis` Docker image.

     ``` sh
     $ docker pull redis
+    ```
+2. Start a container created from the image.

+    ``` sh
     $ docker run -d --name redis1 redis
+    ```
+3. Connect to a bash prompt running in the container.
+    ``` sh
     $ docker exec -it redis1 bash
     ```

-2. Connect to your database.
+4. Connect to your database.

     ``` sh
     # redis-cli -h <host> -p <port> -a <password>